sambatriste/netty-wiki-translation/Developer-guide.md

 ## Write a meaningful commit message

 After making changes on Netty, please make sure your commit message contains enough contextual information so that anyone understands the intention of the changes.
-Unless the commit is trivial, please use the following form:
+Unless the commit is trivial, please use the following form (by the courtesy of Steve Gury et al):

 ```plain
 One line description of your change